Rattle and Hum: Film

 According to a USA Today survey of reviews at the time of the film's release, Rattle and Hum had an average review score of 64/100.
-According to review aggregation website Rotten Tomatoes, the film has a contemporary "Certified Fresh" rating of 67%.
+According to review aggregation website Rotten Tomatoes, the film has a rating of 62%.
 Roger Ebert panned the film as a "mess", saying the concert footage was poorly lit and did not show the audience enough, and that the band being "deliberately inarticulate" in interview segments was "not cute".
 His review partner Gene Siskel was more complimentary, praising the group's performance with the Harlem gospel choir as "powerful and emotional" and calling Bono's statements during "Sunday Bloody Sunday" the film's highlight.
 Hal Hinson of The Washington Post called the film "an exercise in rock 'n' roll hagiography" and "a fanzine on celluloid", and said that despite its "stunning look", the film came across as "stagy and overproduced".
 He said that the band's "attempts to place themselves in the rock continuum are fairly strenuous and more than a little presumptuous".
 Joyce Millman of the San Francisco Examiner described it as a "tediously pious and self-important" film that "successfully captured everything the faithful love, and we pagans loathe, about the biggest band of the '80s".
-She said the film "does nothing to pierce the band's vagueness" and that they were upstaged by B.B.
-King and the Harlem gospel choir.
+She said the film "does nothing to pierce the band's vagueness" and that they were upstaged by King and the Harlem gospel choir.
 Millman judged that the cinematography's "gargantuan pomposity... perhaps unintentionally" personified "the essence of U2".
 Gary Graff of the Detroit Free Press called the film "a conceptual mess that lacks focus and flow", and said that it neither chronicles the band's breakout success of 1987 adequately nor offers additional insight into the band.
 He said that "many of the individual components of [the film] are excellent" but that Joanou failed to tie them together.
 Carrie Rickey of The Philadelphia Inquirer said, "Self-indulgent to the point of absurdity, U2 Rattle and Hum might be the silliest concert film ever made."
 She said it compared unfavourably to other concert movies due to its lack of narrative, and that Joanou's reverence for U2 bordered on "unintentional hilarity", adding, "Rob Reiner and company couldn't do a Spinal Tap on this; Rattle and Hum is already a parody."
 Joanou himself called the picture "pretentious".